 It’s difficult to find official information about what is allowed or forbidden when it comes to snorkeling in Akumal.
 It’s clear that the habitat has become endangered and the area crowded with tourists, but official guidelines are hard to determine when you’re there.

 Apparently some have taken this opportunity to try to take advantage of visitors.
 You may be approached by people who tell you that you must go into the water with a guide.
 Someone might tell you that you are required to rent certain equipment.
 There apparently are some new laws that apply to tour operators, but to go snorkeling on your own, not much is required of you.
 Of course, it’s important to pay attention to officials or authorized notices, just be wary of anyone just trying to sell you on a tour.

 We were staying in Akumal and didn’t actually run into any issues.
 We simply walked down the beach, rented some gear, and got in the water without any trouble.
 However, from hearing about other visitors’ experiences, this does seem to happen, especially if you walk into town from the highway.
 It’s just something to watch out for when you’re there.

 If you do want to go with a tour, you can find several options in town.
 However, you can easily head into the water on your own.

 Due to the fragile ecosystem and endangered sea turtle population, it’s essential to be a responsible visitor.
-There are a few things you can do to make sure you’re being respectful of the area.
+There are a few things you can do when you snorkel in Akumal to make sure you’re being respectful of the area.

 One very important thing you must do is wear reef-safe sunscreen.
 The chemicals in traditional sunscreen are damaging to coral reefs and marine life.
 Make sure to buy reef-safe sunscreen before you visit this area (or any area with coral reefs).
 It doesn’t blend in as easily as you might be used to, so make sure to apply it at least 20 minutes before going into the ocean.